 Thank you Blackdown

 I am very pleased I took the decision to build a Blackdown Shepherd Hut.
 It is a quality product that will last for years and grow with the family.
-It is a good discussion topic within family and down at the pub, and kept me busy for five months.
-We will be commencing celebration visits from all around to inspect the hut from next week.
+It is a good discussion topic within the family and down at the pub and kept me busy for five months.
+We will be commencing celebration visits from all around to inspect the hut next week.
 It has already received very positive feedback from neighbours watching the construction.
-We are really starting to enjoy it – sitting on the veranda watching the sheep in adjacent field – doing what it was intended for.
+We are really starting to enjoy it – sitting on the veranda watching the sheep in the adjacent field – doing what it was intended for.